mewler/mewbot/CONTRIBUTING.md

 This document outlines the technical and procedural requirements for your work to be included.
 All contributions, in any form, must also confirm with the [code of conduct](CODE_OF_CONDUCT.md).

+You can see all contributors, past and present, in the [contributors list](CONTRIBUTING.md).
+This list is managed using the [AllContributors bot](https://allcontributors.org/docs/en/bot/overview).

 > :warning: This document is a living document, and will adapt based on the project's needs.
 > If some part of this document creates a hindrance, raise an issue explaining the problem.